Homiletic starters and scriptural reflection points for each day of the month

 The Lectionary provides a kind of spiritual script for the universal church that keeps us, literally, all on the same page as we journey through the liturgical seasons.
-These short reflections, written by four authors who meet regularly to share the readings, are intended to help daily preachers and others who pray from the assigned scriptures each day to orient themselves to the Living Word addressed to the church in the world.
+These short reflections, written by five authors, are intended to help daily preachers and others who pray from the assigned Scriptures each day to orient themselves to the living word addressed to the church in the world.

-Patricia Russell graduated from Aquinas College in Grand Rapids, Mich., with degrees in English and secondary education.
+Patricia Russell graduated from Aquinas College in Grand Rapids, Michigan, with degrees in English and secondary education.
 She teaches high school theology, English and creative writing in Washington, Missouri.

 About the artist